 In our house, it's not.
 Because it's... true.

-Last week I was in my car and on the radio came an ad for a non-profit that grants last wishes to dying children.
+Last week I was driving and on the radio came an ad for a non-profit that grants last wishes to dying children.
 I got a lump in my throat.
 I made a mental note to remember to make a donation.
-Then another commercial followed it, unbelievably, for caskets.
-CASKETS-TO-GO!
-I’m NOT kidding-- you can't make this stuff up.
+Then another commercial followed it, unbelievably, for CASKETS!
+Caskets TO GO!
+I’m NOT kidding-- you can't make this stuff up!

-"Participating in certain mental activities, like reading magazines or crafting in middle age or later in life, may delay or prevent memory loss, according to a study released today that will be presented at the American Academy of Neurology's 61st Annual Meeting in Seattle, April 25 to May 2, 2009."
+"Participating in certain mental activities, like reading magazines or crafting in middle age or later in life, may delay or prevent memory loss," according to a study released today by the American Academy of Neurology."

-Ok, so the above article from the Academy of Neurology reports on certain activities that help your brain.... and then they mention they've noticed that people who watch LESS than seven hours a day of TV are 50% less likely to develop memory problems, like Alzheimers.
+Ok, the Academy of Neurology reports on certain activities that help your brain.... and then they mention that people who watch LESS than seven hours a day of TV are 50% less likely to develop memory problems, like Alzheimers.
 Wow.

-People watch SEVEN HOURS A DAY of TV????
-Kill me!
+There are people who watch SEVEN HOURS A DAY of TV????

 The year was 1988.
 Up until then I didn't have any interest in having a baby.
 (I thought babies were highly overrated.)
 But at the age of 41 aliens invaded my brain... and I was thinking about it.
 Alas, this uterus was more than over the hill, it was ready for assisted living.